 2. Choose the buyer payment method you've set up an account with.
 Configuring Stripe will require the API Live Secret Key (located in your Stripe account), PayPal will ask for the email address you have associated with your PayPal account, a merchant account with Netbilling will require the Dynamic IP Security Code (located in your Netbilling account), and a merchant account with Authorize.Net will require the Authorize.Net Api Login ID and Key (both located in your Authorize.Net account).
 With either of the merchant account options, you will also be able to select which types of credit cards you wish to accept (as indicated here).

 3. You have the option to enter a physical address which will appear on your invoices.
 We recommend doing so.

-4. The Sales Preferences area will allow you to choose the currency in which you wish to transact (this currency will be displayed to your buyers), set a minimum order amount for all purchases made from your site, and upload your own personal licensing terms, which can override or supplement PhotoShelter's generic licensing agreement.
+4. The Sales Preferences area will allow you to choose the currency in which you wish to transact (this currency will be displayed to your buyers), set a minimum order amount for all purchases made from your site, and upload your own personal licensing terms, which can supplement PhotoShelter's generic licensing agreement.
 Further, if you have granted specific clients/buyers Invoiced Client permission, which would enable them to check out from your website but remit payment offline, you can choose to include Invoice Payment Instructions in this area.
 Those instructions would be displayed to your Invoiced Clients during the checkout phase.

 5. Click the Activate Now button to agree to the terms and conditions and start selling.